 I use the cake flora airbrush colours.
 We find other brands either too watery or too thick.
 If you get, the primary colours red, blue and yellow you can then mix up your own colours blue + yellow = green.
 We have a great airbrush starter kit, which has 7 x 10ml airbrush colours, a stencil buddy, a how to airbrush card and a backgrounds bundle pack.
 I use pearl sheen to tone down a colour, (dilute it) so that the colours are not too bright.
 But you can control the brightness of a colour by controlling the trigger and not releasing too much colour.

-The sheen colours are gold, silver and pearl, they are a bit more expensive, but a bottle lasts for ages.
+- We also stock a range of 30ml airbrush colours, so you don’t need to purchase the large 150ml bottles.
 I always pour the colour back in the bottle when I am finished unless I have mixed it with other colours.
 Sheen colours have a tendency to block the gun, if your guns starts to splutter, clean the end of the gun and carry on.

 - Cleaning your airbrush gun

 You don’t need expensive airbrush cleaners, I simply run water through my gun until it runs clear.
 I add some vodka, to help dislodge any stubborn colour.
 Darker colours are harder to clean out, so airbrush with lighter colours first then move onto your darker colours.
 Always clean your gun straight after using it, don’t let the colour sit in your gun for a long period of time.

 Using a silkscreen helps prevent, blurry images and smudged designs.
 You still need to be careful when spraying, you can’t blast the colour out, it helps but it’s not a miracle worker.
 These are available in our shop.
 Click here